 The Oceanside Pier is ground zero for beach activities and, in many ways, the heart of the community.
 Refurbished in 1987, the pier extends about a quarter of a mile into the water.
 Anglers crowd the edges of the wide deck, experiencing degrees of success and sunburn.
 Ruby's, a '50s-style diner, sits at the end.
-Go upstairs for drinks at the casual Surf Lounge - it has a great view.
 At the opposite end of the pier, a sloping - and wheelchair-unfriendly - ramp takes you down to beach level.
-A stylish, tiny McDonald's offers typical fare with a few unusual items added to their menu.
 Chow down at a forest of umbrella tables and grassy spots in the shade of the pier.
 The main street along the shore is called, simply, The Strand.
 The concrete strip welcomes cars, bikes and pedestrians.
 The wide, sandy beach to the west is considerably more appealing.
 The palm-lined four-mile beach is a multicultural mix of families, teens, bodyboarders and surfers.

 Oceanside's harvest of beach-break peaks and barrels work year-round, but are cleanest on a south swell at low to medium tide.
 It's usually bigger than the rest of North County.
 A good rule of thumb with Oceanside is that it blows out early.
 To get the glass (and beat the summer blackballs and crowds), get there at the crack of dawn.
 From Buccaneer Beach in south Oceanside to the pier, peaks break along Pacific Street and The Strand.
 The best waves follow the migratory sandbars.